 The physical, mechanical, thermal, magnetic, electrical and chemical properties and their relation to atomic, molecular and crystalline structure of materials.
 Introduction to processing of materials and their testing.
 Applications of material science in engineering.
 New frontiers in materials technology.
 Criteria for selection and use of materials.
 Safety criteria for section of materials.

-3320 Modern Concrete Technology (3-2-2) Prerequisite: Junior standing.
-Laboratory fee required: \$12.
-Properties and requirements of cement and aggregates, watercement ratio and proportioning of mixtures for concrete.
+3320 Modern Concrete Technology (3-2-2)

+Prerequisite: Junior standing.

+Properties and requirements of cement and aggregates, water-cement ratio and proportioning of mixtures for concrete.
 Behavior and properties of fresh and hardened concrete.
 Emphasis on behavior under pressure and fire.
 Handling of fresh concrete, formwork, quality control, inspection and laboratory testing of concrete.
 Application of expert systems in concrete technology.
 High-strength and lightweight concretes.
 Inspection of concrete structures.
 3321 Soil Mechanics (3-3-0) Prerequisite: Junior standing.
 Laboratory fee required: \$12.
 Geological origin, identification, description and classification of soils.
 Physical, consolidation and hydraulic properties of soil.
 Site and subsurface explorations and testing of soil.
 Essentials of good foundations.
 Stability of slopes and earth pressure.
 Computer application in soil mechanics.
 Environmental contamination of soils.
 3322 Finite Element Analysis of Structures (3-3-0) Prerequisite: ENGR 3311.

 Finite element analysis of structures.
 Numerical and matrix techniques and their relationships to classical energy and differential equation methods.
 Expert systems applied to structural design.
 Experimental determination of stiffness and flexibility matrices.
 Nondestructive evaluation of structures.
 Vibrations of structures.
 Finite element analysis of structures exposed to high temperatures.
 Practical training in industrial FEA codes.
 Program development.
-3325 3D Computer Modeling, Rendering and Animation (3-2-2) Prerequisite: ENGR 3305 and junior standing.
-Application of advanced computer aided design principles to construction of 3D computer models for structural, piping, and electronics systems.
-Computer animation applied to control of systems in the same fields.
-Applications of plan layout for analysis of industrial safety.
 3399 Directed Study in Engineering Technology Prerequisite: Approval of department chair and dean.
 Intensive individual study under the guidance of a member of the Engineering Technology faculty.
-3401 Process Piping Design I (4-3-3) Prerequisite: ET 2402 and ENGR 2304.
+4307 Fluid Mechanics II (3-3-0) Prerequisite: ENGR 3308 or department approval.
+Dimensional analysis, surface resistance, boundary layer theory, drag, lift, turbomachinery, including pumps, compressors, turbines, fluid measurements, channel flow.
+4320 Prestressed Concrete (3-3-0) Prerequisite: ENGR 3312.